Ottawa Storyteller's Signature Series 2018/19

 Thursday, December 13, 2018, 7:30pm at uOttawa's LabO

 A traditional European folk tale of a young girl's coming of age becomes the story of her coming out.
-The Biblical tale of David and Jonathan portrays a devotion deeper than friendship.
-Greek myths illustrate that gender is not set in stone.
+The Biblical tales of Naomi and Ruth and of David and Jonathan portray a devotion deeper than friendship.
+A story of the Scottish sea tells of family alienation.
+An Albanian tale and a Greek myth illustrate that gender is not set in stone.
 Storytellers Eden Nameri and Lynn Torrie reveal how they unearthed these stories, why they are so scarce, and what makes them queer.

 Anna Kerz and musician Susanne Farrow